Living arrangements for children and teenagers after separation or divorce

 - To make things easier at packing time, help your child pack their bag or write a list of what they need to take.
 Older children might need help planning the school books and homework they need.

-- Consider using a shared online calendar or co-parenting app to stay organised and communicate with your child’s other parent about what’s coming up.
+- Consider using a shared online calendar or co-parenting app to stay organised and communicate with your child’s other parent.

-Children aged 2-5 years do better when routines are similar across both homes.
-For example, it’s best for them to have meals and go to bed at the same time in both homes.
+It’s also a good idea to have similar routines across both homes if you can, especially for children under 5 years.
+For example, it’s best for young children to have meals and go to bed at the same time in both homes.

 A ‘place for me’

-Children need a place of their own and a space to store things in both homes.
+Children need a place of their own and a space to store things in each home.
 Try thinking creatively about how to give your child some ‘me space’, even if they don’t have their own bedroom.
 This space could be a cupboard or a drawer for their toys, a beanbag, or a wall where they can put up their favourite pictures.

 Listening